zkSNACKs/WasabiDesign/DesignGuidelines.md

 # Fonts

 * Fonts in consideration for the general-purpose text are defined in https://github.com/zkSNACKs/WasabiDesign/issues/9;
 * The app should only contain one font for general purpose text and must not mix more than 2 fonts in a single view.

-* Fonts must be open source and has permissive license to allow transparency and also aid in the privacy of the users.
+* Fonts must be open source and have permissive license to allow transparency and also aid in the privacy of the users.

 # Icons and other graphical elements.